 Autodesk, Inc. (NASDAQ: ADSK)

 Autodesk is a software company which provides an entire suite of 3D design, engineering, and entertainment software and services.
 The company’s tools have become synonymous in the engineering world and are used for a variety of important tasks: surveying, design, analysis, and documentation solutions for civil engineering.
 Most notably, Autodesk offers AutoCAD, a software for professional design, drafting, detailing, and visualization.
 Simply put, Autodesk enables the creation of accurate 3D models necessary to facilitate real world engineering products.

 The sheer volume of businesses that have become reliant on Autodesk’s products has catapulted the company to the forefront of the software industry.
 As a result, Autodesk has seen its share price increase significantly in as little as five years.
 Nonetheless, shares are down a lot from their 52-week high, which was about the midpoint of last year.

-The selloff appears overdone, and may even represent a great opportunity to start a position in a strong company for much less than it was trading a few months ago.
+The selloff appears overdone, and may even represent a great opportunity to start a position in a strong company for much less than it was trading for 12 months ago.
 On top of the recent drop, Autodesk looks relatively cheap compared to its peers in the software industry.

 If the PEG ratio isn’t enough to convince investors Autodesk is one of today’s best undervalued stocks, perhaps growing tailwinds will.
 In particular, Autodesk is becoming the gold standard for developing and analyzing buildings with 3D software.
 Otherwise known as Revit, Autodesk’s software is being required by many countries for building information modeling.
 In a way, Autodesk is a “picks and shovels” play in the real estate development industry.